asemposki/SAMBA/README.md

 ## About

 This package is intended to contain a variety of methods to perform Bayesian Model Mixing on a given set of data points and errors across an input space.
 In the current version, it can apply three different BMM methods to series expansions in the limits of a coupling constant.
 In future versions, we will include the option for users to implement their own functions or data sets to mix using SAMBA.
-It is a part of the BAND collaboration's v0.2 software.
+It is a part of the BAND collaboration's software as of bandframework v0.2.0 (and beyond).

 For our documentation, visit our Docs page: https://asemposki.github.io/SAMBA/.